MartAlae-AAGP/AAGP/README.md

 By Stanford Martinez and Adel Alaeddini

 ## Intro

-This repository contains the code for running a simulation to output the subplot pertaining to the `Qing (3D)` test function in `Figure 3` of the manuscript.
+This repository contains the code for running a simulation to output the results from the `Qing (3D)` function, a single subplot from `Figure 3` in the manuscript.

 ----

 ## Setup & Code Execution
 The steps below are listed to allow users to configure a python environment similar to that used by the authors of this manuscript.
-As mentioned the resultant output will be a single subplot of the `Qing (3D)` test function.
+As mentioned the resultant output will be a single subplot of `Figure 3`,  the `Qing (3D)` test function.
 We have tested the code to run on `Windows`, `Windows Subsystem for Linux (WSL)`, `Ubuntu Linux OS`, and `MAC-OS`.
 We provide instructions to assist with setting up and running the simulation with and without anaconda/miniconda configurations.

 Please note: